Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 ### Upgrading the handlers

-Handlers need to be upgraded to conform to new Version 6 API.
+The handlers need to be upgraded to conform to new Version 6 API.

 ### Removing the shared code

 Because the sender still uses Version 5 and the workers are on Version 6, the shared elements need to be moved to their target projects:

- * `ConfigErrorQueue` class copied to `Sender` and `Distributor` projects.
+ * Copy the `ConfigErrorQueue` class to the `Sender` and `Distributor` projects.
- * `Sender` and `Worker` projects configured to use unobtrusive mode.
+ * Configure the `Sender` and `Worker` projects to use unobtrusive mode.

 ## Final state